Smithsonian/globus-docs/docs/index.md

 <p class="hero-subtitle">Secure, high-performance data transfers for research</p>

-Globus is a data transfer platform that enables Smithsonian staff to move large datasets between storage systems and share data with external collaborators.
+<p class="hero-description">Globus is a data transfer platform that enables Smithsonian staff to move large datasets between storage systems and share data with external collaborators.
 Whether you're transferring terabytes of genomic data, archival video, high-resolution imagery, or field research files, Globus handles it reliably — even if you close your laptop mid-transfer.
-Explore the resources below to get started with Globus at the Smithsonian.
+Explore the resources below to get started with Globus at the Smithsonian.</p>

 <div class="hero-buttons" markdown>